 Cinema Equalizer: The Cinema EQ function gently decreases the level of the extreme high frequencies, compensating for overly-bright sounding motion picture soundtracks.
 Select this function if the sound from the front speakers is too bright.
-This function only works in the Dolby Pro Logic II, Dolby Digital, DTS, and DTS Neo:6 surround modes.
+This function only works in the Dolby Pro Logic II, Dolby Digital, DTS, DTS Neo:6 and Wide Screen surround modes.

 Dynamic Range Compression: Motion picture soundtracks have tremendous dynamic range (the contrast between very soft and very loud sounds).
 For listening late at night, or whenever the maximum sound level is lower than usual, the Dynamic Range Compression allows you to hear all of the sounds in the soundtrack (but with reduced dynamic range).
 This only works when playing program sources recorded in Dolby Digital or DTS.
 You can select one of the four settings: "Off", "Low", "Mid" (middle), or "Hi" (high).

 Variable Gain Volume Control: The receiver's volume control allows you to make fine adjustments of 0.5dB in an extended useable range of -80dB to +18dB.
 In addition, the signal-to-noise ratio in the useable area has been improved.